freenas/freenas-docs/userguide/install.rst

    run_interrupt_driven_hooks: still waiting after 60 seconds for xpt_config

-go into the system BIOS and look for an onboard device configuration for a 1394 Controller.
+Go into the system BIOS and look for an onboard device configuration for a 1394 Controller.
 If present, disable that device and try booting again.